jamalshahverdiev/docker-apps/docker-goapp/README.md

-### This example shows us to create docker image which ised first from as the image layer in the second one
+### This example shows us to create docker image which used first from as the image layer in the second one

 ##### Create docker image with the TAG *gowebapp*:
 ```bash